 We support the principle of transparency and encourage filming, recording and taking photographs at meetings that are open to the public.
-We also welcome the use of social networking and micro-blogging websites (such as Twitter and Facebook).
+We welcome the use of social networking, blogs and podcasts.

 The GCP’s principles regarding the filming of public meetings are set out below.
 These principles do not apply to specific stakeholder meetings or officer meetings.